alexandergx/react-native-background-upload-client/README.md

 import { createUploadLink, } from 'apollo-upload-client'

-// ... and replace it with this! import { createUploadLink, } from 'react-native-graphql-background-upload'
+// ... and replace it with this! import { createUploadLink, } from 'react-native-background-apollo-upload-client'

 ```